 IMPACT ON NEIGHBORS & NEARBY COMMUNITIES: The Defensible Space practice may not even be noticed by your neighbors, who will believe it to be nothing more than landscaping around the house.
-The dwarf-mistletoe control practice will be adjacent to the property line and can readily be seen from adjoining lots, but will be screened from Pine Glade Road by intervening trees.
-Your neighbors, Pat Cuba and Joe Bacso, are already carrying out dwarf-mistletoe practices on their property; your dwarf-mistletoe control is an extension of their work.
-Most people consider tree-plantings for windbreaks and wildlife to be aesthetically desirable; although, some people don't like the looks of the weed barrier.
-Yield of forest products from the dwarf-mistletoe practice will probably not exceed 10 cords on a one-time-only basis and will have negligible effect on local markets.
+The dwarf-mistletoe control practice will be adjacent to the property line and can readily be seen from adjoining lots, but efforts will be made to minimize impact, so there should be no serious problems.
+Most people consider tree-plantings for wind-breaks and wildlife to be aesthetically desirable; although, some people don't like the looks of weed barrier.
+Yield of forest products from the dwarf-mistletoe practice will probably not exceed 5 cords on a one-time-only basis and will have negligible effect on local markets.